 Nicole Ver Kuilen lost her left leg below the knee to osteosarcoma at age 10.
 Despite her desire to live a full and active life, she was limited by her insurance mandated prosthesis.
 After nearly two decades of denials, she made it her life's goal to expand access to orthotic and prosthetic (O&P) care for people like her.
 In 2017, Nicole put it all on the line; she completed a 1,500-mile ultra-triathlon from Seattle to San Diego - a journey she called Forrest Stump - on a prosthetic leg built only for walking.

 Since then, Nicole has lobbied members of Congress in Washington, D.C. as the inaugural fellow for the National Association for the Advancement of Orthotics and Prosthetics (NAAOP), spearheaded a virtual race for disability rights during COVID called We Just Felt Like Running, and garnered close to 10,000 signatures on her petition for The Rights of Americans With Disabilities To Exercise.
-She now serves as the Manager of Public Engagement with the American Orthotic & Prosthetic Association (AOPA) where she is excited to share a new state-based policy initiative, So Kids Can Move, working to expand access to prostheses and orthoses utilized for physical activity as medically necessary healthcare for children.
+She now serves as the Manager of Public Engagement with the American Orthotic & Prosthetic Association (AOPA) where she is excited to share a new state-based policy initiative, So Every BODY Can Move, working to expand access to prostheses and orthoses utilized for physical activity as medically necessary healthcare for children.